Skydio raises $100 million, announces enterprise-focused drone lineup

 - Skydio X2E, which targets enterprises, first responders, and civilian agencies.
 The company says it’s designed for situational awareness and inspection of infrastructure.

 The X2 might be perceived as a doubling down on Skydio’s controversial work with governments.
-As Wired reports, Skydio recently won a contract with the Drug Enforcement Agency, and the company has agency deals worth at least $7 million including with the U.S. Air Force and Army.
-Skydio drones are also used by law enforcement in Chula Vista, California, which last week won FAA approval to fly beyond an operator’s line of sight.
+As Wired reports, Skydio recently won a contract with the Drug Enforcement Agency, and the company has agency deals worth at least $7 million, including with the U.S. Air Force and Army.
+Law enforcement in Chula Vista, California, which last week won FAA approval to fly beyond an operator’s line of sight, also uses Skydio drones.
 And the company donated 50 drones to public safety agencies during the pandemic through its Emergency Response Program.

 “Skydio is firmly committed to developing drone technology, and the rules that govern the use of drones, in a manner that protects privacy and civil liberties,” a spokesperson told VentureBeat last month in a statement.
 “In our work with government customers, Skydio highlights and promotes the bedrock obligation to uphold civil liberties — including the First Amendment freedom to peaceably assemble and petition for change.
-[We] stand with those demonstrating for justice and equality, and we condemn anyone — uniformed, elected, or otherwise — who seeks to bring them harm.
+We stand with those demonstrating for justice and equality, and we condemn anyone — uniformed, elected, or otherwise — who seeks to bring them harm.
 We are committed to developing technology in a responsible manner that advances both safety and liberty.”

-Like Skydio 2, the X2 will benefit from the company’s Autonomy Core, which handles navigation with 360-degree, real-time obstacle avoidance, object detection, and motion prediction.
-Leveraging sophisticated computer vision and deep learning, Autonomy Core creates a 3D understanding of the drones’ surroundings in real-time and predicts into the future to make intelligent decisions, dynamically controlling the drone’s flight to avoid obstacles even in GPS-denied environments.
+Like Skydio 2, the X2 will benefit from the company’s Autonomy Core, which handles navigation with 360-degree real-time obstacle avoidance, object detection, and motion prediction.
+Leveraging sophisticated computer vision and deep learning, Autonomy Core creates a 3D understanding of the drones’ surroundings in real time and dynamically controls the drone’s flight to avoid obstacles even in GPS-denied environments.

 Both the X2 series and Skydio’s existing drones can be enhanced with the forthcoming Autonomy Enterprise Foundation, an aftermarket software upgrade that imbues Autonomy Core with pilot-assist capabilities like a 360-degree view with up to 100 times mixed thermal/RGB camera zoom (dubbed Superzoom), precision mode for flights within 0.5 meters of obstacles, and a vertical mode that captures images by looking straight up overhead.